-25. The Council's oversight mandate and its powers of review, investigation, advice, and reporting, including public reporting, shall extend to tribunals or members whose adjudicative powers are derived from statutes the legislature may have declared to apply notwithstanding this Administrative Justice Act.
+26. The Council's oversight mandate and its powers of review, investigation, advice, and reporting, including public reporting, shall extend to tribunals or members whose adjudicative powers are derived from statutes the legislature has declared to apply notwithstanding this Administrative Justice Act.

-PART III

-SELECTION AND APPOINTMENT OF MEMBERS
+PART III: SELECTION AND APPOINTMENT OF MEMBERS